 The TomTom Spark 3 is the successor to our current top running watch pick, the TomTom Spark.
-With the arrival of the Spark 3 (also known as the TomTom Runner 3), the sat nav expert is sticking largely with the same formula while making some changes in the design and tracking departments.
+With the arrival of the Spark 3 (also known as the TomTom Runner 3), the company is sticking with the same formula while making some changes in the design and tracking departments.

-You still get GPS, multiple sport tracking (when you need a break from the running), 24/7 activity tracking and a heart rate sensor when you need to add in some interval sessions to your training.
+You still get GPS, multi-sport tracking (when you need a break from the running), 24/7 activity tracking and a heart rate sensor.
 Crucially, it's still the only dedicated GPS running watch that lets you stream music without your phone.

-TomTom is adding route exploration for the first time, building in a compass sensor to make it easier to find your way home or discover a new running trail.
+But it's not just a meaningless update.
+TomTom has added route exploration for the first time, building in a compass sensor to make it easier to find your way home or discover a new running trail.

 While the Spark might not get the same attention as Garmin and Polar's running watches as a relative newcomer to this world, it's steadily becoming a serious rival.
 We've put the new Spark 3 through its paces to see if TomTom is evolving the Spark into the ultimate running watch.